• Art magazine

 Abstraction.
 The cool romance of this style without pathos is outrageous ”,

 Noted Klee in 1915.
-A further determination of the abstract in art from the same year now appears more relevant than ever and can be applied to modern existence:
+A further determination of the degree of abstraction in art from the same year appears more relevant than ever and can be applied to modern existence universal:

 The more terrifying this world, the more abstract art, while a happy world produces art on this side. ”